stephenverderame/cpp_book/src/concurrency/consider.md

 Cache is also on the processor but slower to access and farther away but much bigger than registers (L3 will typically be a few MB, L1 a few KB).
 After that we have main memory or RAM.
 Following that we have non-volatile storage (will retain state after power loss) such as disk space, SSD, nVMEs etc.
 When a processor looks for a value, it first looks at the highest level in the hierarchy and moves down.
-If it's not there, that's called a miss and typically because this occurs in the cache, a cache miss \index{cache miss}.
-(Finding the data would be a cache hit\).
+If it's not there, that's called a miss and finding the data would be a hit.
 So as its looking for data the processor goes lower and lower in the hierarchy until it finds what it's looking for.
 When it does, it doesn't just load the minimum amount of data it needs.
-Instead, we apply the principle of spatial locality which states that data stored together are likely accessed together.
+Instead, we apply the principle of spatial locality which states that data stored together is likely accessed together.
 There's also the principle of temporal locality which states that data defined together (near in time) is typically used together.
 Thus, when the cpu needs to swap out data in its cache for data in main memory, it does so chunks at a time.
 Furthermore, typical architectures implement a *write-back* policy.
 This means that an updated block in a higher level of the hierarchy is only stored back in the lower levels of the hierarchy when that block is replaced.